Privacy group says tech giants not delivering on political ads pledges

 By Elizabeth Culliford

-A report from London-based charity Privacy International said that many users around the world lack meaningful insight into how ads are targeted on social media services.
+A report from London-based charity Privacy International said that many users around the world lack meaningful insight into how ads are targeted on social media platforms.

 The group called Google "especially deficient" in disclosure of information about targeting, which enables advertisers to deliver tailored messages to different groups of users.